Question: Which would you rather have — more organic traffic or better rankings?

 7. Ultimate Guide to Link Building (source)

 Without a doubt, links connect the web together.
-Links exist because there are websites, pages and portals that need to share information with users.
+Links exist because there are websites, pages and portals that need to share information with users, rank pertinent content, push the drivel aside and prevent plagiarism or duplicate content where possible.
+That is the job of search engines and every SEO tool must play in their realm.

 Who links to your site and how they link to it are more important to Google than virtually any other Google ranking factor.
 Data from Searchmetrics suggests that the number of backlinks is the third most important factor in the UK Google ranking factors.